 Cristy has worked extensively in the fields of diversity and anti-bias education, school climate change, cross-cultural service delivery, domestic violence intervention and prevention, and LGBT inclusive curriculum building.
 She is an experienced leader, trainer, facilitator, writer and community organizer.
 She is the parent of 3 teenage girls that inform her work on a daily basis.
 She is currently interested in conversations about working at the intersections of race, gender and sexuality and ways to build our work across fields.
 Cristy is committed to finding creative solutions that offer us innovative opportunities to build sustain the changes we desire.

-Kathy Moore, Project Specialist, Evidence-Based Practice (EBP) Project
+Susan Ghanbarpour, DrPH, MA, Project Specialist, Evidence-Based Practice

 Nancy Wan, API Institute Program Coordinator

-Nancy received her M.A. in Nonprofit Administration program from the University of San Francisco, her M.A. in Women's Studies from San Francisco State University, and B.A. degrees in Anthropology, Women and Gender Studies, and Asian American Studies from the University of California, Davis.
-Born in Macau, China and raised in San Francisco, Nancy speaks Cantonese.
+Previously, while at the Women's Funding Network (WFN), a global coalition of over 100 women's and girls' funds, Nancy developed a deep concern with the availability of resources for women's rights organizing and movement-building, and she continues to be engaged in participatory grantmaking and social change philanthropy as a member of the San Francisco Bay Area chapter of Asian Americans and Pacific Islanders in Philanthropy (AAPIP), Spark, and Resource Generation.
+Nancy received her master's degree in Nonprofit Administration from the University of San Francisco, her master's degree in Women's Studies from San Francisco State University, and bachelor's degrees in Anthropology, Women & Gender Studies, and Asian American Studies from the University of California, Davis.
+Born in Macau, China and raised in San Francisco, Nancy's native language is Cantonese.

 Persons depicted are models and are used for illustrative purposes only.